Understandably, being hit by a car can be a life-altering, traumatic experience.

 In 2014 alone there were over 4,000 pedestrian deaths and over 65,000 pedestrian injuries that were reported in the United States.
 These statistics are a sobering reminder that, as with every mode of travel, there are some risks associated with walking.

-California drivers have an obligation to be extra cautious when pedestrians are sharing the road with them.
-In personal injury law drivers are held to what is called "duty of responsible care" or "due care."
-This means that drivers are held to a standard of what a normal, prudent and careful person would do in the same circumstance.
+California drivers should extra cautious when pedestrians are sharing the road with them.
+In personal injury law, drivers are held to what is called "duty of responsible care" or "due care."
+This means that drivers are held to a standard of what a normal, prudent, and careful person would do in the same circumstance.

 For example, a driver has the right to operate his or her vehicle up to the posted maximum speed limit on any given road or highway.
 On a residential street in Sacramento that speed limit is usually 25 miles per hour.
 For the most part, normal drivers would slow down if they see a pedestrian is sharing the road with them and has no access to a sidewalk.
 More caution is taken if a driver notes that the pedestrian happens to be a young child on a small bike.
 In fact, most prudent drivers would not only slow their vehicle but, if able, move further away from the child to ensure his or her safety.

 A few of the most common factors contributing to driver negligence are:

 Pedestrians have an obligation to exercise reasonable care for their own safety.
 There are a wide variety of circumstances that can happen while traveling, the amount of care must be proportionate to the danger that is to be avoided or the possible consequences anticipated.